 Now, let’s understand the parts of the components of a basic refrigeration cycle.
 Have you seen any inside view of our home split air conditioner during maintenance?
 Or have you visited any air conditioners repair shop?

-Let’s try to explore the different components of a refrigeration cycle along with brief explanation as well as functions of each part.
+Let’s try to explore the different components of a refrigeration cycle along with a brief explanation as well as the functions of each part.

-There are four (4) major components in air conditioners:
+There are four (4) major components in air conditioners or refrigeration machine:

-Along with the main components, all other parts of refrigeration cycle are
+Along with the main components, all other parts of the refrigeration cycle are

 Let’s start to learn the main parts of the refrigeration cycle,

-Evaporator is one of the main equipment in refrigeration cycle.
-It is nothing but a cooling coil which works as a heat exchanger in refrigeration cycle.
+The evaporator is one of the main equipment in the refrigeration cycle.
+It is nothing but a cooling coil that works as a heat exchanger in the refrigeration cycle.

-The continuous phase change process occurs, and cooling effects are going on so that air conditioning to be maintained.
+The continuous phase change process occurs, and cooling effects are going on so that air conditioning is maintained.

-This evaporator is installed in indoor unit, or air handling unit or indoor side of packaged air conditioners.
-Capacity of refrigeration units or air conditioners is based on the nos. or sizes of evaporator coils.
-If the capacity is more, evaporator size will be more.
+This evaporator is installed in an indoor unit, or air handling unit, or the indoor side of packaged air conditioners.
+The capacity of refrigeration units or air conditioners is based on the nos. or sizes of evaporator coils.
+If the capacity is more, the evaporator size will be more.

 The compressor, the most important part of the refrigeration cycle.
-I mainly the heart of the refrigeration system.
+It is mainly the heart of the refrigeration system.

 The main functions of the compressor are:

-After compressor, the refrigerant goes to the third important component condenser.
+After the compressor, the refrigerant goes to the third important component condenser.

-As the name suggest, condenser simply condenses the refrigerant.
+As the name suggests, the condenser simply condenses the refrigerant.
 It is a heat exchanger and it rejects heat from the refrigerant to the atmosphere.
-In the condenser, vapour changes into liquid by undergoing a phase change.
+In the condenser, vapor changes into liquid by undergoing a phase change.

 Refrigerant is the main working fluid in the refrigeration cycle.
 There are a few main characteristics of refrigerant by which it is selected.
 Normally, the following refrigerants are widely used in various refrigeration industries:

-The selection of refrigerant is based on the followings,
+The selection of refrigerant is based on the following,

-Let’s try to understand the working principle of refrigeration cycel.
+Let’s try to understand the working principle of the refrigeration cycle.